Hurricanes faltering as Super Rugby playoffs near

 ”They go to the Chiefs in Hamilton (on Saturday) and they lose that game and their season’s over.
 So when one team has got a massive amount to play for and the other has got not quite as much, then I think you can get exposed in those situations.”

-The Hurricanes are still second behind the Christchurch-based Crusaders in the New Zealand conference and, with 45 points, are likely to make the playoffs even if they don’t win their last two regular-season matches against the Blues and Chiefs.
+The Hurricanes are still second behind the Christchurch-based Crusaders in the New Zealand conference and are likely to make the playoffs even if they don’t win their last two regular-season matches against the Blues and Chiefs.
 But they want to go into the postseason with winning momentum and that makes Saturday’s match against the Blues, who are out of playoff contention, more important.

 The Crusaders have a nine-point lead in the New Zealand conference which should be enough to ensure they finish the regular season in first place both in the region and on overall standings.
 They play the Dunedin-based Highlanders on Friday and the Blues in their last regular-season match.